 If you look at our blogpost of Top 10 Best Places to Eat in Marrakech you will notice that Les Deux Tours is included in the list, and that kind of says it all.
-Although we are not too fond of the breakfast and think the buffet could be more elaborate, we absolutely love the lunch and dinner options here.
+While we don’t love the breakfast (limited buffet), we absolutely love the lunch and dinner options here.

 For lunch you can eat on your lounger by the pool or at La Pergola, the restaurant overlooking the main pool.
 The menu consists of some delicious salads (definitely try the thai beef one!), some sandwiches, burgers and also more traditional items such as briouates, pastillas and tagines.
 It’s very casual so swimshorts and a t-shirt or a bikini with a cover up is perfectly fine.

 For dinner there is Salammbô, which is the gastronomic restaurant.
 The menu here is a mix of traditional moroccan dishes and french cuisine.
 It also included a small Thai menu for those who want something else to eat than the standard Moroccan and French cuisine you’ll find everywhere in Marrakech.
 The food and the service are really great, and even though the hotel only has 40 suites and doesn’t attract too many outside guests for dinner, you’ll still find the restaurant to be almost full most of the nights, which says it all in a city with so many great dining options!